 Focus: Health Inequalities and Social Determinants

 Investigating temporal and spatial dimensions of health inequalities.
-My work examines how neighborhood contexts and social determinants shape health outcomes across different populations, with particular attention to racial and socioeconomic disparities in health.
+My work examines how life-course events and neighborhood contexts shape health outcomes across different populations, with particular attention to racial and socioeconomic disparities in health.

 Focus: Youth Development and Violence